Serengeti National Park

 - Bush dinners

-Serengeti National Park although outnumbered eight to one, the zebra join in the migration.
-It maintaining their family units of about a dozen members, each with a dominant stallion.
-Lion, cheetah, hyena and hunting dog follow the wildebeest and zebra, making sure that only the fittest survive.
+Serengeti National Park although outnumbered eight to one.
+Best Serengeti National Park Tours & Tickets the zebra join in the migration.
+It maintaining its family units of about a dozen members, each with a dominant stallion.
+Lion, cheetah, hyena, and hunting dog follow the wildebeest and zebra, making sure that only the fittest survive.

 In November, when the grazing is finished in the North.
 This army of animals surges back to the now green pastures of the south, where they calve and mate before starting the entire cycle again.

 Safari Holidays in Serengeti National Park